Detection and Mitigation of Byzantine Attacks in Distributed Training: Defense Strategies in Aspis and Aspis+

 We note that clique-finding is well-known to be an NP-complete problem \cite{karp1972}.
 Nevertheless, there are fast, practical algorithms with excellent performance on graphs even up to hundreds of nodes \cite{cazals_clique, tomita_clique}.
 Specifically, the authors of \cite{tomita_clique} have shown that their proposed algorithm, which enumerates all maximal cliques, has similar complexity as other methods \cite{robson_1986, tarjan_1977}, which are used to find a single maximum clique.
 We utilize this algorithm.
 Our extensive experimental evidence suggests that clique-finding is not a computation bottleneck for the size and structure of the graphs that Aspis uses.
 We have experimented with clique-finding on a graph of $K=100$ workers and $r=5$ for different values of $q$; in all cases, enumerating all maximal cliques took no more than 15 milliseconds.
 These experiments and the asymptotic complexity of the entire protocol are addressed in Supplement Section \ref{appendix:asymptotic}.
+During aggregation (see Algorithm \ref{alg:main_algorithm}), the PS will perform a majority vote across the computations of each file (implementation details in Supplement Section \ref{appendix:gradient_equality}).
+Recall that $r$ workers have processed each file.
+For each such file $B_{t,i}$, the PS decides a majority value $\mathbf{m}_i$

-The details of the entire aggregation procedure are described in Algorithm \ref{alg:main_algorithm}.
-As our methods rely on gradient equality checks, we ensure that no floating-point precision issues occur in our implementation if run on CPUs, i.e., all honest workers assigned to $B_{t,i}$ will return the exact same gradient.
-On GPUs, as NVIDIA CUDA \cite{cuda} is non-deterministic, negligible precision issues in the order of at most $10^{-6}$ may occur.
-Even in this case, we can easily handle the issue using a tolerance-based equality check and the $\ell^2$ norm (\emph{cf.} Supplement Section \ref{appendix:gradient_equality}).
+Assume that $r$ is odd and let $r'=\frac{r+1}{2}$.
+Under the rule in Eq. \eqref{eq:basic_majority}, the gradient on a file is distorted only if at least $r'$ of the computations are performed by Byzantines.
+Following the majority vote, we will further filter the gradients using a robust estimator $\widehat{\mathrm{med}}$ (see Algorithm \ref{alg:main_algorithm}, line 25).
+This robust estimator is either the coordinate-wise median or the geometric median; a similar setup was considered in \cite{byzshield, detox}.
+For example, in Figure \ref{fig:aggregation_general}, all returned values for the red file will be evaluated by a majority vote function on the PS, which decides a single output value; a similar voting is done for the other 3 files.
+After the voting process, Aspis applies the robust estimator $\widehat{\mathrm{med}}$ on the ``winning'' gradients $\mathbf{m}_i$, $i=0,1,\dots,f-1$.